Health Management

 Border Collies are susceptible to several hereditary conditions.
-At ROSCH KENNEL, we perform comprehensive genetic testing on all breeding dogs to ensure zero risk of disease expression in our puppies.
+At ROSCH KENNEL, we perform 15 genetic tests on all breeding dogs to eliminate disease expression risk for known hereditary conditions.

 Understanding Test Results